Burglars look at homes in many different ways than most people do.

 When you take the time to look at it from their perspective, you may notice serious vulnerabilities that you’d otherwise overlook.
-So here are several reason why we think its wise to look at investing in a home security system by getting several system quotes online, from a variety of suppliers and endless customisation options.
+So here are several reasons why we think it’s wise to look at investing in a home security system by getting several system quotes online, from a variety of suppliers and endless customization options.

 In general, burglars seek houses that allow them to easily come and go without being seen or heard.
 They prefer to avoid tasks like breaking into well-lighted doors or carrying valuables down long flights of outdoor stairs.

 Skilled thieves will examine the entire property, weighing the pros and cons of targeting it.
 Here are 7 things you need to consider that won’t make you such an easy target.